Best Sewing Machines for Curtains and Other Window Treatments

 Comparison table and Takeaway

-Instead of a recommendation, we give you this nifty table to help you determine the right choice for you:
+Instead of a single best sewing machine for curtains recommendation, we give you this nifty table to help you determine the right choice for you:

 Keep in mind that, although some models are not ‘fully computerized’, they do have automatic functions like needle threading, tension control, and even buttonholes.
 So we are sure that each one of the models on this list are excellent sewing machines for making curtains, draperies and various window treatments.